10 Internships for High School Freshmen

 Dates: June 18–August 16

-Eligibility: Students currently enrolled in high school, from the greater Philadelphia area, including Camden, NJ, may apply.
+Eligibility: Students currently enrolled in high school from the greater Philadelphia area, including Camden, NJ, are eligible to apply.

 Application Deadline: Applications typically close in May after opening in April.